 With the rise of NFTs also came many attackers against specific individuals in order to retrieve their valuable assets and capitalize off them.
-Inadvertently clicking on a hyperlink or approving a seemingly authentic transaction has resulted in significant financial losses ranging from hundreds to hundreds of thousands of dollars for numerous individuals.
-Our project holds immense significance and worth, as we aim to enhance the security measures surrounding people's assets, thus curtailing several of these malicious assaults.
-Our ultimate objective is to develop an all-inclusive decentralized application that enables users to interface with the blockchain via our web application.
+The wrong click on a link or signing off on what seems to be a legitimate transaction has cost people hundreds to hundreds of thousands of dollars in losses.
+Our project is meaningful and valuable as we have the goal of adding additional security for people's assets so that some of these malicious attacks are prevented.
+The end goal of this project is to have a complete decentralized application that allows users to interact with the blockchain through our web app.
 Our web app will display all their NFTs and enable users to lock them up in a smart contract that only releases them to their rightful owner after the time they requested has passed.
-The underlying drive of this project is to facilitate individuals with a safeguarded means of possessing their assets, which may hold considerable value.
+The motivation of this project is to allow people to have security while owning their assets which can potentially be very valuable.
+What we achieved this semester was setting up our frontend application that enables users to sign in with their Ethereum wallet and view a gallery of their NFTs by utilizing available online APIs.
+This was achieved using a javascript framework called react and incorporating a widely popular NFT API called alchemy.
+We also came up with the architecture of our smart contract.